-Saffron is the stigmas (red threads) of the saffron crocus; Crocus sativus
+Saffron is the stigmas (red threads) of the saffron crocus- known as Crocus sativus.

-The worlds most expensive spice, it has been continuously cultivated and used for over 3000 years in culinary, medicinal, perfume, beauty and textile applications.
+It is one of the most expensive spice in the world and has been continuously cultivated and used for over 3,000 years in culinary, medicine, perfume, beauty and textile applications.

-Saffron crocus are harvested at first dawn mid Oct-Nov annually.
-To produce quality saffron, it must be processed the same day.
-Threads or stigmas are carefully separated from the crocus, dried immediately, then sealed and stored in airtight containers away from light and heat.
+Saffron crocus is harvested at first dawn every year between mid-October and November and must be processed the same day in order to produce the best highest quality saffron.
+The saffron thread is carefully separated from the crocus, dried immediately, then sealed and stored in airtight containers away from light and heat.

 Source: Location, Location, Location

-The North East Iran region, in particular Khorasan Razavi Province, remains the historical and modern centre of saffron cultivation globally.
-An estimated 100,000 plus hectares produce ~ 95% of the world’s annual saffron; >350T.
-Iran exports ~ 85% of it’s annual saffron production, primarily in bulk formats to other countries.
+The North-East Iran region (particularly the Khorasan Razavi Province) remains the historical and modern center for saffron cultivation globally.
+An estimated 100,000 plus hectares produces nearly 95% of the world’s annual saffron, which equates to over 350 tons.
+Iran exports approximately 85% of its annual saffron production primarily in bulk formats to other countries.

 Persian saffron from this region is consistently the highest quality saffron in the world.
-Scientific studies confirm the superior actives’ composition profiles inherent in the saffron grown here.
-A very nice Persian Saffron video from National Geographic: https://www.youtube.com/watch?v=qfUrLteNu8E
+Scientific studies confirm the superior actives’ composition profiles inherent in the quality of saffron grown here.
+To learn more, here’s an incredible Persian Saffron video from National Geographic: https://www.youtube.com/watch?v=qfUrLteNu8E

-Ongoing geo-political pressures create “inflated” claims as to saffron production sources; notably Spain, Italy and recently Afghanistan.
-If you are seeking quality saffron, it likely originates from Khorasan, or in very close proximity and bordering regions.
-Spain produces less than 4 T annually, yet imports and re-exports 40-50% of Iran’s bulk saffron production annually.
-France and Italy are also major import destinations, as is the UAE, which imports and re-exports ~ 80 T annually, with absolutely no domestic production.
-To learn more about the extent of adulteration and saffron sourcing issues, please read our Article about Saffron Fraud.
+Ongoing geo-political pressures create “inflated” claims as to saffron production sources; notably Spain, Italy, and recently Afghanistan.
+If you are seeking the best, highest-quality saffron, it likely originates from Khorasan or places in very close proximity and bordering regions.
+Spain produces less than 4 tons annually, yet imports and re-exports 40-50% of Iran’s bulk saffron production.
+France and Italy are also major import destinations, as is the UAE, which imports and re-exports roughly 80 tons annually, with absolutely no domestic production.
+To learn more about the extent of adulteration and saffron sourcing issues, please read our article about Saffron Fraud.

 Composition – Key Ingredients

-α-Crocin – hydrophilic carotenoids of crocetin which are responsible for saffron’s golden yellow-orange colour and may comprise up to 10% saffron’s dry mass.
+α-Crocin: Hydrophilic carotenoids of crocetin which are responsible for saffron’s golden yellow-orange colour and may comprise up to 10% of saffron’s dry mass.

-Picrocrocin responsible for saffron’s somewhat bitter flavour and may comprise up to 4% of dry saffron, As saffron dries or is heated, picrocrocin is coverted to Glucose and free Safranal.
+Picrocrocin: Responsible for saffron’s somewhat bitter flavour and may comprise up to 4% of dry saffron.
+As saffron dries or is heated, picrocrocin is converted to Glucose and free Safranal.

 Saffron is extremely sensitive to changes in pH, and it breaks down very rapidly when oxidized (air) or exposed to light.
-For maximum saffron quality it is important for the saffron to be stored in air-tight containers, minimizing contact with atmospheric oxygen and light.
+To achieve maximum saffron quality, the saffron needs to be stored in air-tight containers, minimizing contact with atmospheric oxygen and light.

 Bunch (Abusheybai, Dasteh)

-“Bunch” saffron is red stigmas plus large amount of yellow style, presented in tiny bundles often tied.
+“Bunch” saffron is red stigmas plus large amounts of yellow style, presented in tiny bundles that are often tied together.

 Red stigmas plus some yellow style; sometimes joined 2 or 3 at style, lower strengths, floral waste.

 Red stigma tips only.
-Often marketed as the most valuable saffron format, but not true.
-(Negin, NIS) is the highest quality format.
+Often marketed as the most valuable saffron format, but this is not true.
+Negin (NIS) is the highest quality format.